-On June 1, 1979, the Seattle SuperSonics beat the Washington Bullets 97-93 in Washington, D.C., to win the team's first (and only) National Basketball Association Championship.
+On June 1, 1979, the Seattle SuperSonics beat the Washington Bullets 97-93 in Landover, Maryland, to win the team's first (and only) National Basketball Association Championship.
 Guard Gus Williams scores 23 points in the decisive contest while center Jack Sikma grabs 17 rebounds.
-The win gives Seattle a 4-1 series victory and avenges the SuperSonics’ loss to the Bullets in the 1977-1978 NBA Finals.
+The win gives Seattle a 4-1 series victory and avenges the Sonics's loss to the Bullets in the 1978 NBA Finals.

-Winning the trophy capped a stellar year for the Supes.
+Winning the trophy capped a stellar year for the Sonics.
 Wilkens continued to work his sideline magic, while a well-balanced scoring attack, led by Williams’ 19.2 points per game, kept opponents off balance.
-Adding to the Sonics’ strength was their league-best defense, thanks to Williams’ 2.08 steals per contest and Sikma’s stellar rebounding.
+Adding to the team's strength was its league-best defense, thanks to Williams’s 2.08 steals per contest and Sikma’s stellar rebounding.
 Seattle rolled to its first 50-win season (52-30) in franchise history and its first Pacific Division title.

 Once in the postseason, Seattle made relatively quick work of the Los Angeles Lakers in the conference semifinals, beating them four games to one.
 The SuperSonics then faced the Phoenix Suns in the conference finals, clinching a return to the Finals with a 114-110 triumph in Game 7.